Samsung/tizen-docs/docs/platform/developing/installing.md

 ## Install development tools in Ubuntu or Debian

-To install a development tool in Ubuntu or Debian, follow the steps below:
+To install a development tool in Ubuntu, follow the steps below:

 > [!NOTE]
 > The `apt-get install <Package_Name>` command is recommended because it upgrades 1 or more already installed packages without upgrading every package installed, whereas the `apt-get upgrade` command installs the newest version of all currently installed packages.
 In addition, `apt-get update` must always be executed before `apt-get install <Package_Name>` or `apt-get upgrade`, to resynchronize the package index files.